PhilMele/M2Project/readme.md

    * `.conversation-screen-div` handles the display of conversations between the hero and NPCs.
    * `restart-game-div` provide the user to restart the game.

    From a logic perspective, the game leverages a use of functions, which are covered in the next sections.
-At the roof of these functions, the following objects are used:
+At the root of these functions, the following objects are used:
    * `avatarSelection` lists each avatar the user can choose from and their respective animations (attack, idle, profile pictures...)
    * `hero` contains all propreties that will be used during the hero journey (name, avatar, inventory, life points...)
    * `npcOne` to `npcFour` contains all properties relating to the NPCs characterstics (name, avatar, inventory, life points...)
    * `quest` lists all four missions, their name and their status (completed or not completed) the hero needs to accomplish to finish the game
-   * `introSequences` contains a series of sequences that contain both a text and images.
-These sequences will be displayed during the introduction to give context to the story and the missions the next steps for the hero to progress in the game.
+   * `introSequences` contains a series of sequences that contain both texts and images.
+These sequences will be displayed during the introduction to give context to the story, the missions and the next steps for the hero to progress in the game.

    ### 3.1 Hero Customisation <a name="hero-customisaion"></a>
- The customisation is handled in the front end through .first-screen-div.
+ The customisation is handled in the front end through `.first-screen-div`.

  It contains an input field prompting the user to select the name of their hero, and 2 radio buttons for the user to select the avatar of their hero.